 Communications Management

-The District Governor may elect to take on the role of spokesperson on behalf of the District or he or she may designate that role to the District Communications Chair.
-There should be only one spokesperson as the voice of the District in any interaction with the media.
+The District Governor is the spokesperson on behalf of the District however he or she may designate that role to the District Communications Chair or another Rotarian with specific expertise.
+There shall be only one spokesperson as the voice of the District in any interaction with the media.

 The contact information for the Media Team should be provided to anyone reasonably anticipated to be contacted by the media, including electronic and social media.
 That information should be accompanied by instructions to refer all inquiries to the Media Team in a cooperative and transparent manner that avoids a response limited to ‘No comment.’